 At least two, and possibly more, TV shows

-Recently, Disney CEO Bob Iger dropped a surprising bit of news: More than one Star Wars TV show is currently in development.
+Back in February, Disney CEO Bob Iger dropped a surprising bit of news: More than one Star Wars TV show is currently in development.
 He said that “a few” are in the works.
+We later found out that one of these shows is called Star Wars Resistance, and it’s an animated series that takes place shortly before The Force Awakens.

 Lucasfilm is also planning a second TV show that will be live-action and exclusive to the Disney streaming service.
+Jon Favreau will produce it.
 We don’t know what this show will be about or when it will come out.
 But Disney will probably want it ready to go fairly close to the launch of the streaming service, i.e. late 2019 or early 2020.

 Iger’s use of the phrase “a few” rather than “two” or “a couple” might suggest a third show is in the works as well.